mcjimenez/chartServer/README.md

 All graphics can especify the parameters:
   - width: Width of the image
   - height: Height of the image
-  - legend: If you want that the labels of the graphics will be shown and the position legend=[display:[true|false],][position:[top|right|bottom|left]]
+  - legend: If you want that the labels of the graphics will be shown and the position.

+    legend=[display:[true|false],][position:[top|right|bottom|left]]

 The colours are especified as RGB and Aplha in decimal value of three character (if the number is